 For example, a request to take a five day pause made an hour before a hearing for which multiple parties and their advisors have traveled to and prepared for shall generally not be granted, while a request for a five day pause in the middle of investigation interviews to allow a party to obtain certain documentary evidence shall generally be granted.

-The Title IX Coordinator, Director of Student Conduct, or designee shall have sole judgment to grant further pauses in the Process.
+The Title IX Coordinator or Student Conduct Office, shall have sole judgment to grant further pauses in the Process.